suzcubed/balzacnetwork/README.md

 ### Methodological Notes and Entity Matching

 Designing the variant names required both pattern design and a bit of research.
 Balzac is remarkably consistent in referring to characters: nobles are almost always cited by their titles and last name (e.g., Comtesse de Montcornet, Madame/Mme de Montcornet).
 Regular expressions handled the common patterns, but they did not capture earlier names and titles, aliases, or marital name changes (e.g., Madame de Montcornet was previously Mlle.
 Virginie de Troisville and later Madame Blondet).
+This resulted in most women characters collapsing into their husbands' identities in first iterations.

-To capture these, I relied on Cerfberr and Christophe’s *Repertory of the Comédie Humaine*, which provided maiden names and aliases for building a variant dictionary.
+To capture variant name complexity, I relied on Cerfberr and Christophe’s *Repertory of the Comédie Humaine*, which provided maiden names and aliases for building a variant dictionary.
 Each variant name was labeled “PERSON” in spaCy’s entity ruler, and a supplementary fuzzy name dictionary was created to catch close variations (e.g., “Felix” or “Vandanesse” for “Felix de Vandanesse”).

 With the entity ruler in place, exact matches for 50 central characters were extracted across all novels.
 Rapidfuzz was then used to identify near matches.
 Each captured match was manually verified against the text to ensure accuracy.